padhi-homelab/services/README.md

     - see [`dynamic.global.env.sh`](dynamic.global.env.sh) for the default

 - within each composition:
+  - `versions.global.override.env` may store additional composition-specific version numbers
+    - similar idea as its global counterpart `versions.global.env`
+    - see [`unifi/versions.global.env`](unifi/versions.global.env) for an example
+  - `static.override.env` may store additional composition-specific constants
+    - similar idea as its global counterpart `static.global.env`
+    - see [`gitea/static.env`](gitea/static.env) for an example
+  - `dynamic.override.env.sh` may generate additional composition-specific environment variables
+    - similar idea as its global counterpart `dynamic.global.env.sh`
+    - see [`pihole/dynamic.env.sh`](pihole/dynamic.env.sh) for an example
   - `meta.override.yml` may:
     - specify other compositions as _prerequisites_
       - see [`airdcpp/meta.yml`](airdcpp/meta.yml) for an example